The Xiom Vega Europe is one of the most popular rubbers currently in the market. According to Revspin.com, it ranks sixth among the most used rubbers.

 It doesn’t have as much grip as top-of-the-line offensive rubbers which means that you can’t generate as much spin, but this has an upside.
 The Vega Europe doesn’t absorb nearly as much spin as newer rubbers while maintaining more than enough grip to play offensive shots.

-This rubber has around 20-30% less spin than newer tensor rubbers such as the Tibhar MX-P, but it’s a lot easier to use and control.
+This rubber has around 20-30% less spin than newer tensor rubbers such as the Tibhar MX-P (read our review), but it’s a lot easier to use and control.
 Between these two, I’d argue that the Vega Europe is the better choice for most players, at least on their backhand side.

 The sponge is very soft, which increases the dwell time.
 It makes the rubber not have as many gears, with the lack of top gears being especially noticeable.